 You may have also heard of other Hudson Valley destinations such as Kingston, Poughkeepsie, Peekskill, West Point, Middletown, White Plains and Suffern, just to name a few.
+All great areas for camping near NYC.

 Did you know?
 Television pop culture is represented in the Hudson Valley Region by Orange County Choppers, the motorcycle manufacturer featured on Discovery Channel’s American Chopper (bet you didn’t know they were located in New York State, not California!).

-Long Island is an ocean-lover's paradise.
+Camping on Long Island is an ocean-lover's paradise.
 Go surf-casting, dine on fresh seafood, hit the sandy beaches and explore quaint maritime villages, including Montauk, Sag Harbor, the Hamptons and the communities along Long Island’s North Shore, nicknamed “The Gold Coast.”
 Visit the Montauk Lighthouse commissioned by George Washington.

 Did you know?
 Long Island is served by two year-round ferry lines that cross the Long Island Sound, connecting Port Jefferson to Bridgeport, Connecticut and Orient Point to New London, Connecticut.